adam-kral/f0e4c2f7/README.md

 Lowercases all words.
 Words are delimited by any non-word characters.
 These separators are not included in the bigrams.

+The bigrams are sorted descending by occurrences.

+This repository contains both the script at `src/bigram_frequency.py` and the web API implementation in flask `src/flask_app.py`.

 ## Usage

 First, in the repository root, build the docker image: